 “I have my own way I feel about dressage, it is personal, to me and my horse.
 My horse must be light, he has to be with me not against me.
 I don’t like to hold or drive.”

-As I watched her triumphantly competing on that final idyllic afternoon at Goodwood, watched her claim the European Dressage crown, the words she spoke came again into my mind: “I look for beauty, not wins.”
+As I watched her triumphantly competing on that final idyllic afternoon at Goodwood, watching her claim the European Dressage crown, the words she spoke came again into my mind: “I look for beauty, not wins.”
 On that Sunday afternoon, those who watched knew that she achieved them both.

 Breeding your own dressage star?
 Select from the range of top European Bloodlines available in Australia from www.ihb.com.au